objectives materials technology background activities assessment resources

 Materials

 Supplies for making a big class calendar, computer software or art supplies for drawing ideal cakes and assembling a cake quilt; optional: copies of a one-page yearly calendar.
-If your students will be doing fieldwork, you may need digital or 35mm cameras, video recorders, tape recorders, or notepads and pencils as well as appropriate fieldwork forms.
-Print out and duplicate any worksheets and rubrics that you will be using.
+If your students will be doing fieldwork, you may need digital cameras, audio recorders, or video recorders in addition to notepads and pencils as well as appropriate fieldwork forms.
+Print out and duplicate any worksheets or rubrics that you will be using.

 Technology Connections